Feeding premature babies: milk and food

-Even the earliest premature babies are able to recognise your smell and voice.
-So although you may not be able to hold or breastfeed your premature baby just yet, talking to them and sitting close by will help build a connection.
-If you're allowed to stroke and massage your baby, this contact can be a great source of comfort for both of you.
+No matter how early your baby was born, they’ll still be able to recognise your smell and your voice.
+So if you’re not able to hold or breastfeed your premature baby just yet, talking to them and sitting close by will help you to bond and build a connection.
+If you're allowed to stroke your baby, this contact can be a great source of comfort for both of you.

-Visiting your premature baby can be an emotional experience and it’s natural to go through feelings of helplessness and anxiety.
-Be sure to get plenty of rest and eat well to nourish yourself, which will subsequently nourish your baby through a healthy supply of breast milk.
+Visiting your premature baby can be an emotional experience, and there may be times when you experience feelings of helplessness and anxiety.
+Be sure to get plenty of rest, and eat well to keep your energy levels boosted.

 Your premature baby’s development

 If your baby is born prematurely, it might be that they don’t follow the usual developmental milestones of a baby born at full term.
 How they grow and develop will depend on a number of factors, including how early they arrived.

 However, whilst your baby might have some challenges to overcome in the early weeks and months, that’s not to say that being preterm will necessarily affect their ongoing development.
 With love and encouragement, they’ll reach the milestones they need to, all in their own good time.

 Weaning premature babies

 Just when you’ve wrapped your head around your premature baby’s milk intake, it’s time to think about weaning.
 The thought of introducing solid foods to your premature baby’s diet may feel a little daunting, but whilst things may take a little longer for preterm babies, their weaning journey will follow the same principles.

 Most babies are ready to start weaning at around 6 months.
 However, for premature babies it’s especially important to wait until they can develop enough head control before introducing solid foods.
 This tends to happen when they’re at least three months corrected age7.